Lord of the Rings Locations in Queenstown

 Find the location where Sam and Gollum talk about potatoes in The Two Towers at Twelve Mile Delta.
 In the same location is where Frodo, Sam and Gollum watch the fight between Faramir’s rangers and the giant Oliphaunts.
 It’s instantly recognisable as you take this short walk on the Bob’s Cove Track from the Twelve Mile Delta campsite.

 Location: Take the Queenstown-Glenorchy Road for 10km to the Twelve Mile Delta Campsite.
-From there, take the Bob’s Cove Track.
+From there, take Bob’s Cove Track.
+This stop is also in the itinerary for Nomad Safaris‘ Glenorchy Lord of the Rings tours.

 Further around the enormous Lake Wakatipu lies another small settlement of Glenorchy.
 Nearby is the area known as “Paradise”.
 Far from the “island paradise” connotations you might imagine, Paradise is actually made up of sheep fields surrounded by impressive mountain peaks.
 This was also the location of Isengard and Saruman’s tower.